zhinoo-zobairi/network-security/Notes/IPv6.md

 ### 1.3 Special Case: VPNs

+### VPN Types and How They Work

 - **Corporate VPN (e.g., Cisco ASA, Palo Alto, Fortinet)**
+  - Your device sets up an **encrypted tunnel** to the company’s VPN appliance.
+  - Even here, your packets **must first cross your ISP’s routers and backbone** — there is no bypassing that.
-  - Your packets are first encrypted and tunneled through the ISP backbone.
+  - What the ISP sees:
-  - The tunnel ends at the company’s **VPN appliance**, which decrypts the traffic and injects it into the corporate LAN.
+    - Source = your home public IP.
+    - Destination = company VPN appliance’s IP.
+    - Payload = encrypted blob (cannot see inner destinations).
+  - At the VPN appliance (in the office or datacenter):
+    - Packets are **decrypted**.
+    - Injected into the **corporate LAN** as if you were physically there.
-  - You now appear “inside” the office network, even if working remotely.
+  - Effect: you appear “inside the office network” remotely.

-- **Personal VPN (e.g., NordVPN, ProtonVPN, Mullvad)**
+- **Commercial VPN**
-  - Your packets are encrypted and tunneled to a VPN provider’s server.
+  - Your device sets up an **encrypted tunnel** to the VPN provider’s server.
+  - ISP again only sees “you ↔ VPN server” (encrypted traffic).
+  - At the VPN server:
+    - Packets are **decrypted**.
-  - The tunnel ends at the VPN server; from there, traffic continues to the Internet normally.
+    - Forwarded to the actual Internet destinations (Google, YouTube, etc.).
-  - Websites see the VPN server’s IP/location, not yours.
+  - Effect: websites see the VPN server’s IP/location, not your home IP.

-👉 In both cases, packets still cross ISP routers and IXPs, only the **tunnel termination point changes = the end of the encrypted pipe is different depending on the VPN type.**
+👉 In both cases:
+- Packets always **physically cross your ISP’s network first** (cables, routers, backbone).
+- The difference is the **tunnel termination point**:
+  - **Corporate VPN:** tunnel ends at the company’s gateway → traffic enters the corporate LAN.
+  - **Personal VPN:** tunnel ends at the VPN provider’s server → traffic enters the wider Internet.

 ---